autonomio/signs/CONTRIBUTING.md

 ## 1. Ways to contribute <a name="ways-to-contribute"></a>

-There are several ways programmers, data scientists and others can contribute to Autonomio.
+There are several ways programmers, data scientists and others can contribute to Signs.

 #### 1.1.
 Contributing Code <a name="code"></a>

 ##### 1.1.0.
 Note on Philosophy and Style

-**AUTONOMIO DEV PHILOSOPHY**
+**SIGNS DEV PHILOSOPHY**

 - Doing is more interesting than achieving
 - Having fun is more important than being productive